==> How to break up a dog fight?

 The above makes clear: First, remain calm and quietly watch for a few seconds.
 If there is a lot of signaling with accentuated body language involved, and both dogs clearly limit themselves and alternate their roles during play, then what you see is play, not a dog fight.
 Don't even think to intervene!

 Because it would be detrimental to your dog's development and to your dog-human relationship if you broke up dog play.
 Don't spoil the party just because you can't join it.

 Next: If after a few seconds you are sure:

-that one of the dogs permanently tries to get away but the other dog(s) don't let him/her get away
+- that one of the dogs permanently tries to get away but the other dog(s) don't let him/her get away

-or that one of the dogs doesn't appear to limit its bite force
+- or that one of the dogs doesn't appear to limit its bite force

-or that the dogs don't swap dominant and submissive roles every few seconds
+- or that the dogs don't swap dominant and submissive roles every few seconds

-or that your dog appears fearful (for your own dog you will hopefully know the respective dog body language, for other dog(s) you may not always)
+- or that your dog appears fearful (for your own dog you will hopefully know the respective dog body language, for other dog(s) you may not always)

 then it is humane to consider intervention in the canine controversy.